micropython-gestion-de-excepciones

 • 4 min

-In this tutorial, we will see what exceptions are and how to manage them in MicroPython to handle errors in our code.3
+In this tutorial, we will see what exceptions are and how to handle them in MicroPython to manage errors in our code.

-These situations can be caused by errors in the code, unexpected conditions in the hardware, or problems with the input data.
+These situations can be caused by errors in the code, unexpected hardware conditions, or problems with input data.

 In MicroPython, exceptions are objects that represent these errors.
 When an exception occurs, the program stops unless the exception is caught and handled.